Usher Hall: Organ

 A major feature of the Usher Hall is the organ.
 It was built in 1913 by Norman & Beard of Norwich at a cost of around £4000, and was designed to be the focal point of the Hall, both visually and musically.
 The significance of the organ to the Usher Hall is demonstrated by the existence of the Usher Hall Organ Trust, who helped raise funds to restore the organ.
 It had fallen into disuse due to poor reliability caused by a lack of adequate moisture and temperature control, leading to it not being played for several years.
 The restoration work was carried out by Harrison and Harrison of Durham, and took three years to complete, with the organ being reinstalled in 2002.
 The organ was re-inaugurated on 7 June 2003 in a celebratory concert recital by Gillian Weir.

 Present day

+Ownership

 Still owned and managed by the City of Edinburgh Council, the Usher Hall is still in constant use.
 As well as being one of the main venues for the Edinburgh International Festival, other events have been held, such as the Holocaust Memorial Ceremony and the Colin O'Riordan Memorial Concert.
 Freedom of the City ceremonies have taken place at the hall over the years, with the most recent being for film star and Scottish icon Sean Connery in 1991.